samiUK/hitchbuddy-connect-uk/replit.md

 - ✅ All platform configurations tested and ready for deployment
 - ✅ Prepared Vercel deployment with serverless API configuration
 - ✅ Created Vercel-specific build configuration and deployment guide
+- ✅ Configured Supabase database with provided DATABASE_URL
+- ✅ Database schema pushed to Supabase successfully
+- ✅ Application runs smoothly locally on port 5000 with all features working
 - ✅ Application runs smoothly locally on port 5000 with all features working

 - ✅ Migrated from Supabase to PostgreSQL with Drizzle ORM